isomerpages/moe-oasispri/_others/School Life/Sexuality Education.md

 Parents may opt their children out of Sexuality Education lessons.

 Parents who wish to opt their children out of the Sexuality Education lessons need to complete an opt-out form.
-Please click [here](/files/Parent%20Opt%20Out%20Form%20Pri.pdf) to access the opt-out form and submit by 13/01/2022
+Please click [here](/files/Parent%20Opt%20Out%20Form%20Pri.pdf) to access the opt-out form and submit by 13/01/2022.

-Parents can contact the school at oasis\_ps@moe.edu.sg or 6320 9855 for discussion or to seek clarification about the school’s sexuality education programme.
+Parents can contact the school at oasis_ps@moe.edu.sg or +65 6320 9855 for discussion or to seek clarification about the school’s sexuality education programme.